RampUp/dev-sprint100/readme.md

   attr_accessible :email, :hashed_password, :name, :salt
 end
 ```
-Here is where a little bit of Rails knowledge can begin to become a little dangerous. `attr_accessible` is a Rails helper method that adds two methods to a class:
+Here is where a little bit of Rails knowledge can begin to become a little dangerous. `attr_accessible` is a Rails helper method that adds three methods to a class:
 ```
+attr_accessible :attribute

+# is the same as

 def attribute=(attr)
   @attribute = attr
 end